openlegend/core-rules/core/SRD.md

 ## Armor

 Armor provides a bonus to your Resilience defense, thus reducing or negating the damage that you would suffer from many types of attacks.

+Armor comes in 3 types: light, medium, and heavy in terms of the protection they offer, ranging from a +1 to +3 bonus to your Resilience defense.
+The examples below are general guidelines, feel free to create your own names, but armor should not grant a bonus greater than +3 to defense.

 The Armor table summarizes the following properties of each type of armor:

 **Required Might** lists the minimum Might attribute score that a character requires in order to wear the armor.
 Without the appropriate Might score, a character cannot benefit from the protection afforded by the armor.
 When using multiple armor types, such as plate mail and a shield, you only need to meet the highest Might requirement.

-The **Heavy** column specifies whether or not the armor has the *heavy* property.
-Your character can carry a maximum number of *heavy* items equal to their Might score plus one.

 **Defense Bonus** indicates the bonus that your character gains to their Resilience defense.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.

-Donning and removing armor takes a number of minutes equal to the total armor bonus.
-Sleeping in armor is only possible with special training.
-Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of fatigue, which applies disadvantage 1 to all action rolls until they get a proper night’s rest.
+Donning and removing armor takes 1 round for light armor, 1 minute for medium armor, and 10 minutes for heavy armor.
+Sleeping in medium or heavy armor is only possible with special training.
+Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of the Fatigued bane, which applies disadvantage 1 to all action rolls until they get a proper night’s rest.

 \NextTableColumns{OLT{.25}OCT{.15}OCT{.15}OCT{.15}OCT{.15}OCT{.15}}